Harika-SVL/Azure_Devops/notes.md

 * we can add multiple changes at once to the staging area
 * When we want to move the changes from staging area to local repo, it needs message, author username and email address

-#### Get changes from remote into local when repo already exists
+### Get changes from remote into local when repo already exists

 * Use pull

 ![Alt text](shots/12.PNG)

-* Git ways of working in non-tech way
+* Git ways of working in non-technical way

 ![Alt text](shots/13.PNG)

-### Branches in Git
+## Branches in Git

-* Git allows us to work parallely for different use cases
+* Git allows us to work parallely for different use cases :
     * multiple versions of same application
     * multiple customers for same application